ruxlang/ruxlang/readme.md

    data marshalling should be automatic to remove most the guesswork.

  * Like C# 6.0 the `string` builtin type should be a first class citizen of the language with formatting built into the design.
-Use `fmt.Sprintf()` to format strings, Think again!
+Use `fmt.Sprintf()` to format strings?
+   Think again!
 Format it within the quotes automatically inside braces (`{}`):
    ```go
    var y = 32